ungive/loon/README.md

 - having to start an HTTP server and binding to a port on the local device,
 - having to use sophisticated tunneling software, which does more than you actually want it to,
-- or using some kind of image uploading service.
+- or using some kind of uploading service or cloud provider.

 At the same time you want to have guaranteed protection from abuse:
 - multiple requests to the same generated URL